andrewxcheng/react-template-capstone/README.md

 VSCode’s Agent mode can help you go from idea → working code by generating files, editing multiple parts of your project, and fixing errors with you.
 Now that you have a template, VSCode can easily work to develop features on top of the template.

 ### Tell the Agent what you want to build
-Open the Agent/Agent Build panel (varies by extension, but usually in the sidebar or command palette).
+Open the Agent/Agent Build panel from View → Chat.
+This opens a chat interface on the side of your code.

-Give it a clear goal, plus constraints.
+You can communicate with the chat to improve or iterate on your application.
 Example prompt:

 “Create an expense management application that has a chat interface for receipts to be uploaded.”

-You can also ask a separate LLM to create a prompt, so that features are more specific.
-Try asking an LLM for a project scaffold to feed into a coding agent, and the LLM will create a framework you can provide VSCode.
+You can also ask a separate LLM (such as ChatGPT, Gemini, etc.) to create a prompt, so that it can provide a first draft of a project outline, which can then be edited further.
+Try asking an LLM for a project scaffold to feed into a coding agent, and the LLM will create a framework that you can then enter into VSCode's Agent.

 ### Debug with the Agent
 When something breaks, paste the error and ask for a fix.
 If your app won’t run, copy the exact terminal error and try asking: